uhhuhyeah/diabolical/README.md

 		}
 	</script>

 Next we attach the dialog to a element on the page.
-Which element you choose is mostly personal preference, but you should only attach one dialog to any one element.
+Which element you choose is mostly personal preference, but you should only attach one dialog instance to any one element.
 By default, you'll probably use the `body` element.

 	<script type="text/javascript">
 		// setup